Buggin’ Out

 Which is also what they said when we went swimming in the Rio Dulce.
 This time, it was a different hotel owner who offered up his version of a reassuring crocodile theory.
 “Don’t worry,” he said cheerfully.
 “The villages caught and ate them all.”

-“But that means that there used to be crocodiles,” I said, hesitating at the edge of the peer.
+“But that means that there USED TO be crocodiles,” I said, hesitating at the edge of the pier.
 Suddenly every branch or mangrove root looked like a the top of a crocodile head and every flick of a fish fin was the tip of a croc tail.
 “What if they missed one?”

 “Oh, stop being such a wussy,” the Belgians sighed, only they didn’t use the word ‘wussy’.

 And then there was the time at dinner when a cockroach fell on my head.
-Of course, I didn’t know it was a cockroach at the time.
+Of course, I didn’t KNOW it was a cockroach at the time.
 I was envisioning something more along the lines of a snake or small tree alligator.
 Which is the only explanation I have for why I screamed “EEE-ahhh-eeee!
 Get it off!
 Get it off!
 Ahhhh!”
-To which my Belgian roommates just looked at me.
+My Belgian roommates just looked at me.
 I swatted at my forehead and off plopped the cockroach onto the table.

 “It’s just a cockroach.
 Stop being such a girl.”
 Only they didn’t say…Alright, you get the picture.